 Title and Date.
-The title of the experiment and the date of lab session must be at the top of the page.
+The title of the experiment and the date of the lab session must be at the top of the page.

 Abstract.
-A brief summary of the experiment should follow the title.
+(1 point) A brief summary of the experiment should follow the title.
 This should include the main purpose of the experiment, the laboratory procedures you will use, and the relevant mathematical relationships between measurable quantities.

 Hazards.
-In addition to reading the experiment, you will also need to read the hazards for the chemicals required for each lab.
+(1 point) In addition to reading the experiment, you will also need to read the hazards for the chemicals required for each lab.
 Write the chemical, the associated hazards, and any special steps needed.
 Typically the "special steps" will be something like, "Gloves are recommended".

 Experimental Procedure.
-The experimental procedure is a detailed description of the method utilized to obtain experimental data.
-The written procedure should be in your own words, not copied directly from the lab manual and should be detailed enough that you do not need to look at the laboratory manual.
-This must all be completed before the laboratory session or you will not be allowed to perform the experiment for safety reasons.
+(1 point) The experimental procedure is a detailed description of the method utilized to obtain experimental data.
+The procedure should be written in your notebook and give you the best way to safely and efficiently complete the experiment.
+No printouts of the lab manual are allowed and this must all be completed before the laboratory session or you will not be allowed to perform the experiment.

 Data Tables.
-Recording data should be done in a well-organized table next to the corresponding experimental procedure or after the procedure.
+(1 point) Recording data should be done in a well-organized table next to the corresponding experimental procedure or after the procedure.
 This will ensure you know exactly what measurements you record.
 Good examples of effective data table organization can be found in the laboratory manual for each experiment.
 Be sure to pay attention to units and significant figures for all data collection.